What is Customer-Centric Selling? Exploring The Sales Approach

 The average buyer today has a wealth of information at their fingertips and plenty of choices when they are ready to buy.
 As a result, traditional sales techniques like cold calling no longer work as effectively.

-More importantly, though, when a salesperson focuses solely on the customer, they better understand what their prospects need to solve their problem.
-Thereby, salespeople view the sales approach as an open dialogue rather than a sales monologue or pitch.
+More importantly, though, when a salesperson focuses solely on the customer, they better understand their prospects’ needs to solve their problem.
+Salespeople view the sales approach as an open dialogue rather than a sales monologue or pitch.
 Particularly one that effectively encourages and enables prospects as they move through the sales and purchase process.

-In a world with thousands of competitors just a click away, businesses and salespeople need to be willing to identify and serve customer needs by any means.
+In a world with thousands of competitors just a click away, businesses and salespeople must be willing to identify and serve customer needs by any means.

 As such, Customer Centric Selling by Michael Bosworth and John R. Holland outlines eight aspects of interacting with today’s digital-first buyers to achieve optimal outcomes: